new host

 Cultural exchange and learning opportunities

 We have an evening sitting meditation as part of the rhythm of our community life. there may be yoga and qi gong practice instruction available for those interested.
 We also have weekly Buddhist teachings and dharma talks.
-You can learn about rainforest ecology and plant identification and propagation, deep ecology and nature connection.
+You can learn about rainforest ecology, especially bird and plant identification, plant propagation, deep ecology and nature connection.
 There is plenty of opportunity for bushwalking in spectacular Gondwanan rainforest.
-We are only 15 minutes from Dorrigo with a beautiful local market, cafes, shops, film nights and other social and cultural activities only 40 minutes from Bellingen, with lots more of the above.
+We are only 15 minutes from Dorrigo with a beautiful local market, cafes, shops, film nights and other social and cultural activities, and only 40 minutes from Bellingen, with lots more of the above.
 Coffs Harbour and Armidale are only about 90 minutes away.
-You can reach us via public transport (buses and trains) to Urunga or Armidale station, and then a local shuttle to Dorrigo
+You can reach us via public transport (buses and trains) to Urunga or Armidale station, and then a local shuttle to Dorrigo, or we can meet you at the station :)

 • Help